Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/kafka-cluster-ssl-protocol.md

 # Connect to Apache Kafka cluster using SSL protocol

-Connecting Apache Kafka cluster and Klaw allows you to easily manage and enforce governance policies for topics, ACLs, and more on your Kafka cluster.
+Connecting Apache Kafka cluster and Klaw allows you to easily manage and enforce governance policies for topics, ACLs, and more on your Apache Kafka cluster.

 This section provides you with information on how to connect Apache